isadoraoliv/Algorithm/english/sorting/selection-sort/selection-sort.md

 </p>

 #### 9º Step
+Third position of the vector is ordered, we move to the next one.

 <p align="center">
   <img src="/images/selection-sort/selection10.png">
 </p>

 #### 10º Step
+Now starting from the fourth position, we traverse the whole vector by comparing each position to find the smallest value.
+In this case, the lowest value is 62, we selected it.

 <p align="center">
   <img src="/images/selection-sort/selection11.png">
 </p>

 #### 11º Step
+The value 62 is in its correct position, that is, the fourth position is already ordered and we move on to the next one.

 <p align="center">
   <img src="/images/selection-sort/selection12.png">